jwanner83/liferay-vuejs-portlet-samples/vuejs-ts-portlet/README.md

 # Vue.js TypeScript Portlet
-Plain Vue.js Portlet sample for Liferay >= 7.2 with configuration and localization support.
+Plain Vue.js Portlet sample with TypeScript support for Liferay >= 7.2 with configuration and localization support.

 ## Project setup
 ### Install all dependencies